AdobeDocs/campaign-web.en/help/v8/get-started/using-ai.md

 ## Recommendations  {#recommendations-ai}

-When asking a question in the contextual help, the current product context is taken into account.
+When asking a question in the AI-powered Knowledge Assistant, the current product context, i.e the Campaign screen you are in, is taken into account.

-To get the best of the assistant, when asking a question, we advice you to:
+To get the best of the AI-powered Knowledge Assistant, when asking a question, we advice you to:

 * Be as precise and specific as possible and avoid ambiguity.
 The answer will be more accurate and helpful.
-* To help the knowledge assistant find the correct information, add as much details as possible about what you are trying to learn.
+* To help the AI-powered Knowledge Assistant find the correct information, add as much details as possible about what you are trying to learn.
 * Rephrase and refine your questions to get better answers.
 If the answer is not accurate or useful, try different approaches and add context to get better results.
 * Use appropriate terms and wording, with a neutral tone.
 * Rate the answers and provide feedback so that our engineers can learn from your experience, and improve results.